Remote viewing: Decline and termination

 In the early 1990s, the Military Intelligence Board, chaired by Defense Intelligence Agency chief Harry E. Soyster, appointed Army Colonel William Johnson to manage the remote viewing unit and evaluate its objective usefulness.
-Funding dissipated in late 1994 and the program went into decline.
-The project was transferred out of DIA to the CIA in 1995.
+Funding dissipated in late 1994, and the program declined.
+The project was transferred from DIA to the CIA in 1995.

 In 1995, the CIA hired the American Institutes for Research (AIR) to perform a retrospective evaluation of the results generated by the Stargate Project.
 Reviewers included Ray Hyman and Jessica Utts.
 Utts maintained that there had been a statistically significant positive effect, with some subjects scoring 5–15% above chance.
-Hyman argued that Utts' conclusion that ESP had been proven to exist, "is premature, to say the least."
+Hyman argued that Utts' conclusion that ESP had been proven to exist "is premature, to say the least."
 Hyman said the findings had yet to be replicated independently, and that more investigation would be necessary to "legitimately claim the existence of paranormal functioning".
 Based upon both of their studies, which recommended a higher level of critical research and tighter controls, the CIA terminated the $20 million project in 1995.
 Time magazine stated in 1995 that three full-time psychics were still working on a $500,000-a-year budget at Fort Meade, Maryland, which would soon be closed.

 The AIR report concluded that no usable intelligence data was produced in the program.
-David Goslin, of the American Institute for Research said, "There's no documented evidence it had any value to the intelligence community".
+David Goslin of the American Institute for Research said, "There's no documented evidence it had any value to the intelligence community".

 PEAR's Remote Perception program

 Beginning in the late 1970s, the Princeton Engineering Anomalies Research Lab (PEAR) carried out extensive research on remote viewing.
 By 1989, it had conducted 336 formal trials, reporting a composite z-score of 6.355, with a corresponding p-value of 1.04e-10.
 In a 1992 critique of these results, Hansen, Utts and Markwick concluded "The PEAR remote-viewing experiments depart from commonly accepted criteria for formal research in science.
 In fact, they are undoubtedly some of the poorest quality ESP experiments published in many years."
 The lab responded that "none of the stated complaints compromises the PEAR experimental protocols or analytical methods" and reaffirmed their results.

 Following Utts' emphasis on replication and Hyman's challenge on interlaboratory consistency in the AIR report, PEAR conducted several hundred trials to see if they could replicate the SAIC and SRI experiments.
-They created an analytical judgment methodology to replace the human judging process that was criticized in past experiments, and they released a report in 1996.
+They created an analytical judgment methodology to replace the human judging process criticized in past experiments, and they released a report in 1996.
 They felt the results of the experiments were consistent with the SRI experiments.
 However, statistical flaws have been proposed by others in the parapsychological community and within the general scientific community.